 - listing “basic telecommunications networks that provide public communications, radio and television transmission and other such services” to expand on the definition of “public communications” operators;

 - noting that important information systems in sectors and State bodies in the additional fields of “education“, “scientific research“, “industry and manufacturing“, “medicine and health” and “social security” will also be caught; and

 - identifying that “important Internet application systems” will be deemed to be KIIOs as well.
 Unofficial reports suggest that this is intended to catch popular apps such as Taobao and WeChat which have millions of daily users in China who would be affected by a security breach.

-Unfortunately this additional guidance is far from definitive, in that it remains unclear whether all organisations within the specified industries that are encompassed by the definition of a KIIO will automatically be KIIOs if they operate any networks (and potentially even just a website) in the People’s Republic of China.
+Unfortunately this additional guidance is far from definitive, in that it remains unclear whether all organizations within the specified industries that are encompassed by the definition of a KIIO will automatically be KIIOs if they operate any networks (and potentially even just a website) in the People’s Republic of China.
 Further, other key uncertainties under the PRC Cybersecurity Law – including the definition of “network operator” and “important business data” – remain.
-The ongoing uncertainty is extremely unhelpful for local and international organisations trying to identify whether they need to update their China compliance programmes in advance of 1 June 2017 when the PRC Cybersecurity Law becomes effective, and we hope that further guidance will be published shortly.
+The ongoing uncertainty is extremely unhelpful for local and international organizations trying to identify whether they need to update their China compliance programs in advance of 1 June 2017 when the PRC Cybersecurity Law becomes effective, and we hope that further guidance will be published shortly.

 Draft Regulations on the protection of the use of Internet by minors published for comments